FREQUENTLY ASKED QUESTIONS

 How will I know when it is safe to come back into the building?

 Don't go back into the building just because you no longer hear the alarm.
 In a drill, someone will motion to you when it’s safe to come back into the building.
-In a real event, that may or may not happen depending on the situation.
+In a real event, only the first responders on-scene can give an "all-clear" to authorize re-entry.

 How will Building Occupants Requiring Assistance during Evacuations know to request assistance in advance so that arrangements can be made to meet their needs?